Located at the Kirtland@Grayling campus, it is open Monday through Friday, 8:00am to 4:30pm.

 When an instructor cancels a class it is immediately posted on the website in the Urgent Announcements section.
 You can view this at www.kirtland.edu and click on “Urgent Announcements + Class Cancellations”.
 Cancellations are also posted on Facebook, Twitter and through RAVE.
-Students should check on Canvas for alternative assignments when classes are cancelled.

-Emergency Notifications (Rave) for all Campuses
+Emergency Notifications (Rave) For All Campuses

 When it is necessary to cancel classes due to inclement weather or other unusual circumstance, please DO NOT CALL THE COLLEGE.
 Announcements of college closings will be made on TV stations and through RAVE.
 Visit the Kirtland website for urgent announcements such as class or event cancellations, room changes, or anything that is different than expected at: www.kirtland.edu.
 Closings will also be posted on Facebook and Twitter.

 LOCAL SCHOOL CLOSINGS: If local schools which are sites of off-campus classes are closed due to inclement weather, Kirtland classes will also be cancelled at that site.
-Students should check on Canvas for alternative assignments when classes are cancelled.

 - Students having classes on campus should check Kirtland’s home page at: http://www.kirtland.edu for campus closing announcements.

 - The instructor of the clinical site will decide the cancellation of a class and students will receive word by means of a predetermined clinical phone tree.
 (For more information, refer to the nursing student handbook.)

 The Center for Teaching and Learning